How Much Does Shiplap Installation Cost in 2025?

 Board Size

-Shiplap boards range in price from around $9 per board to upwards of $15 per board.
-The standard widths for shiplap boards are 5 1/4 inches and 7 1/4 inches.
-However, shiplap boards come in a wide variety of lengths and thicknesses.
-In general, the thicker and longer the board, the higher end of the cost spectrum the shiplap will fall into.
+Shiplap boards range in price from around $9 to $15 per board.
+The standard widths for shiplap boards are 5-1/4 inches and 7-1/4 inches.
+However, shiplap boards come in a variety of lengths and thicknesses to suit your individual preferences.
+Generally, the thicker and longer the board, the more expensive it will be.

 Painting or Staining

-Unfinished hardwood shiplap is usually the least costly at around $8 per board, and primed and finished pine or cedar shiplap can run upwards of $20 per board.
+Unfinished hardwood shiplap is usually the least costly at around $8 per board, while primed and finished pine or cedar shiplap can run upwards of $20 per board.
 Shiplap pricing depends less on whether the board comes painted or stained and more on the type of board.
+You may also budget for interior painting costs at the same time to match your aesthetic.

 Additional Materials

-Below are cost estimates for the other materials you may need to install shiplap.
-The cost estimates are based on a 12-by-14-foot room (168 square feet).
-Pricing will vary depending on the store and how much of the material you need.
+Part of the cost to install shiplap includes other materials you may need.
+The cost estimates below are based on a 12-by-14-foot room (168 square feet).
+Pricing varies depending on how much of the material you need.

 Additional Accessories